Bladder Outflow Obstruction (BOO) Audit

 - data collection is retrospective to allow entry of follow-up data where applicable;

 - anonymised unit level data only is collected;

 - the data is collected using JotForm, which is computer, tablet and smartphone-compatible;

-- the dataset will contain a maximum of 36 questions covering pre-operative assessment, surgery and follow-up;
+- the dataset contains a maximum of 36 questions covering pre-operative assessment, surgery and follow-up;

 - national feedback, and customised feedback to individual units is provided to enable benchmarking and quality improvement.

 The process, platform and dataset were piloted by members of the BAUS Audit Steering Group in their hospitals before the audit commenced in urology units across the UK.

-Clinical Audit Leads for Urology in each unit in the UK will oversaw the audit locally, and co-ordinated their unit's response.
+Clinical Audit Leads for Urology in each unit in the UK oversaw the audit locally, and co-ordinated their unit's response.